vrresto/il2ge/README.md

 - no cloud shadows
 - no cirrus clouds
 - no shore waves / wave foam (code is there but currently disabled)
-- lighting / atmospheric effect is not applied to objects (planes/buildings/trees/roads/clouds/etc.)
+- lighting / atmospheric effect is not applied to objects (planes/buildings/trees/roads/clouds/etc.) - WIP